Non-Euclidean Gradient Descent Operates at the Edge of Stability: Examples of Non-Euclidean Gradient Descent

 \paragraph{Infinity $\ell_{\infty}$ Norm.} Here we consider the infinity norm over the parameters of the neural network, that is $\norm{\bw}_{\infty} \coloneqq \max_{j\in[d]} |\bw_{j}|.$ The resulting method~\eqref{eq:gradmethod} is the following variant of $\ell_{\infty}$-descent given by

 The corresponding definition of sharpness~\eqref{eq:sharpness-norm} under this norm is given by

 This optimization problem~\eqref{eq:max-inner-norm} has also appeared in statistical physics, where it is equivalent to finding the maximum energy—or, correspondingly, the \emph{ground state} in a \emph{flipped sign} formulation—of an Ising spin glass on the hypercube.
-This corresponds to maximizing the Hamiltonian over binary spin assignments \(d_i = \pm1\).
+For quadratic Hessian, this corresponds to maximizing the Hamiltonian over binary spin assignments \(d_i = \pm1\).
 The problem is known to be NP-hard in general \citep{zhang2025ising3d, kochenberger2014qubo}.
-Therefore, we use Alg.~\ref{alg:FrankWolfe} to approximate \eqref{eq:max-inner-norm}, with the projection operator being $\Pi_{\norm{\cdot}_{\infty}=1}(\cdot) \equiv {\rm sign}(\cdot)$.
+Therefore, we use Algorithm~\ref{alg:FrankWolfe} to approximate \eqref{eq:max-inner-norm}, with the projection operator being $\Pi_{\norm{\cdot}_{\infty}=1}(\cdot) \equiv {\rm sign}(\cdot)$.

-Figure~\ref{fig:signgd_all} presents the convergence results of $\ell_{\infty}$-descent , applied to the flattened networks' parameters.
+Figure~\ref{fig:signgd_all} presents the convergence results of $\ell_{\infty}$-descent, applied to the flattened networks' parameters.
 In this case, directional smoothness plateaus at $\nicefrac{2}{\eta}.$ A similar behavior appears for generalized sharpness.
 We observe several interesting phenomena.
 First, in some cases, the generalized sharpness hovers \emph{slightly above} the stability threshold $\nicefrac{2}{\eta}$.
-As we review in Appendx~\ref{sec:gap_generalized_sharpness_and_eta}, a similar effect has been observed for Euclidean \algname{GD} when there are multiple Hessian eigenvalues at the edge of stability, and we hypothesize this behavior could have a similar origin.
-Second, \algname{FW} requires a sufficient number of restarts to obtain a good approximation of the generalized sharpness in \eqref{eq:max-inner-norm}: see Figure~\ref{fig:signgd_FW_restarts}.
-In Figure~\ref{fig:signgd_gener_shaprness_vs_l2_sharpness}, we observe on the full CIFAR10 dataset that the generalized sharpness stabilizes near $2/\eta$, while the $\ell_2$ sharpness remains well below.
-This shows that the \algname{EoS} phenomena does not take place with the standard definition of sharpness, but it does with our generalized sharpness.
+As we review in Appendix~\ref{sec:gap_generalized_sharpness_and_eta}, a similar effect has been observed for Euclidean \algname{GD} when there are multiple Hessian eigenvalues at the edge of stability, and we hypothesize this behavior could have a similar origin.
+Second, \algname{FW} requires a sufficient number of restarts to obtain a good approximation of the generalized sharpness in \eqref{eq:max-inner-norm}: see Figure~\ref{fig:signgd_FW_restarts}, because the \algname{FW} estimate can underestimate the global maximum when too few restarts are used.
+In Figure~\ref{fig:signgd_gener_sharpness_vs_l2_sharpness}, we observe on the full CIFAR-10 dataset that the generalized sharpness stabilizes near $2/\eta$, while the $\ell_2$ sharpness remains well below.
+This shows that the \algname{EoS} threshold is not captured by the standard $\ell_2$ sharpness in this setting, but is captured by the proposed generalized sharpness.